48-JASHWANTH/BioStatistics-Infectious-Disease/README.md

    ```
 3. Run individual analysis scripts or the comprehensive `cs_cbp.py` file
 4. Modify parameters as needed for different diseases, counties, or time periods

-## Future Work
-- Incorporate machine learning models for disease prediction
-- Expand analysis to more recent data
-- Develop interactive dashboards for visualization
-- Include vaccination data to analyze its impact on disease rates
-- Extend SIR modeling to include more complex compartmental models (SEIR, etc.)

-## Contributors
-- Your Name/Organization

-## License
-[Specify your license information]

-## Acknowledgments
-- Data sources and any relevant acknowledgments